-All lifting operations (crane and / or non-crane) must be covered by an appropriate Lifting Plan(s).
+All lifting operations must be covered by an appropriate Lifting Plan(s).
 The level of detail within such plans will be reflective of the nature and complexity of each lifting operation but must include a Works Package Schedule of Common Lifts.